Skip to content

 isFlying: "fly"

-This condition checks if the player is in a specified game mode.
 The first argument is the game mode, i.e. survival, creative, adventure.

 Example